 It is responsible for promoting a high-level compliance culture within HBL Mauritius operations and addresses the weaknesses giving rise to non-compliance.
 It also ensures that Business functions take full ownership of compliance risks.
 Furthermore, it also reviews and discusses compliance risk issues faced by the Bank at cross functional level.
 It also ensures effective implementation of AML/CFT Policy in true spirit within the Bank as well as establish a mechanism to ensure that the desired results are achieved.

-The Committee convenes once every quarter and is chaired by the Country Manager.
+The Committee convenes once every quarter.
+It comprises of 11 members and chaired by the Country Manager.

 • IT Steering Committee